 8 Reasons Mobile, Alabama is a Must-Stop Southern Spot

-Situated in that small section of Alabama that steals the Gulf shoreline away from Florida, Mobile is a treasure that often remains under-the-radar as travelers plan parties in New Orleans and vacations in Florida.
-But this picturesque, Port City offers visitors a quaint escape full of history, seafood, and Spanish moss – oh, and a family-friendly, annual Mardi Gras Carnival with a saga that started long before New Orleans.
+Situated in that small section of Alabama that steals the Gulf shoreline away from Florida, Mobile is a treasure that often remains under-the-radar.
+This picturesque, Port City offers visitors a quaint escape full of history, seafood, and Spanish moss – oh, and a family-friendly, annual Mardi Gras Carnival with a saga that started long before New Orleans.

 From Azaleas to Antebellum homes, here are eight reasons to make Mobile your next adventure:

 1. Experience the impact of Fort Conde in battles throughout American history.

 The Port City has seen many flags flying over its bay during its culturally rich history, and Fort Conde is a reconstructed nod not only to French influence but many battles since.
 The recreated, red-brick French fort protected the city for a century.
 In this hands-on-history tour, you’ll learn about the significance this site played during the American Revolution, Civil War, and more.

 2. See the natural beauty, military history, and working waters of Mobile Bay.